oyinlola007/VisualGeolocation/README.md

 - Implements Material Design components for adaptive UI (works in both light and dark themes)
 - Proper file sharing with FileProvider for exporting results
 - Multi-threaded processing for improved performance

-## Performance Considerations

-- SIFT provides the most accurate matches but requires more processing power
-- ORB and FAST are faster alternatives with reasonable accuracy
-- Bidirectional matching improves consistency but requires additional computation
-- Location prediction accuracy improves with larger datasets of geographically related images